sagar-viradiya/internal-app-sharing-action/README.md

 The download URL generated for the uploaded artifact.

 ### `certificateFingerprint`
-The SHA256 fingerprint of the certificate used to signed the generated artifact.
+The SHA256 fingerprint of the certificate used to sign the generated artifact.

 ### `sha256`
 The SHA-256 hash of the artifact.